Thursday, June 20, 2024

 Turning to the Confederate soldiers in his vicinity, Hagood shouted, “Run for it, men!”

 Pvt.
-Stoney pulled the 27th South Carolina’s flag from the Dailey’s grip.
+Stoney pulled the 27th South Carolina’s flag from Dailey’s grip.
 Both he and Hagood assumed the pistol shot had killed him.
 Meanwhile, Hagood mounted Dailey’s horse, and putting spurs to him, dashed off to his own lines.
 Some of his soldiers obeyed his orders, turning about and attacking Dushane’s Marylanders, who were in between them and freedom.
 Shrapnel from an exploding shell likely fired by Hart’s battery mortally wounded Captain Dailey’s horse.

 The horse—whose name is lost to history—received a wound in the loin.
 It went down in a tumble, trapping Hagood beneath him.
 Another officer—Second Lieut.
 William J. Taylor of the 7th South Carolina Battalion—arrived to help Hagood, pulling him from beneath the dying animal.
 In the horse’s last gasps, he kicked Taylor in the head, which concussed him so badly that an enlisted soldier had to lead him to the rear.
 According to a postwar source, Taylor suffered a permanent brain injury from the kick.
 In 1894, Hagood’s staff officer, Mackey, said that Taylor “never entirely recovered.”